Australia Day Celebration

 - demonstrated excellence in their field

-- individuals: whether his or her contribution was in the course of employment, voluntary or both
+- individuals: whether their contribution was in the course of employment, volunteering or both

 - personal attributes of the nominee such as being an inspirational/positive role model for their peers, showing vision, leadership, innovation and creativity